anantsinha2005/HR-Attrition-Analysis-Dashboard/README.md

 The dashboard transforms raw employee data into actionable HR insights that can help organizations understand employee turnover and identify high-risk employee segments.

-##  Problem Statement

-Employee attrition can significantly impact an organization's productivity, hiring costs, and workforce stability.

-The objective of this project is to analyze employee attrition data and identify patterns across different employee characteristics such as:

-- Gender
-- Age
-- Education
-- Department
-- Job Role
-- Marital Status
-- Education Field

-The goal is to provide HR teams with a simple and interactive dashboard for understanding employee turnover and supporting data-driven workforce decisions.

 ##  Tools & Features Used

 ### Tool